neondatabase/website/content/docs/guides/laravel.md

     Replace `[endpoint_id]` with your compute's endpoint ID, which you can find in your Neon connection string.
 It looks similar to this: `ep-cool-darkness-123456`.

-- If using connection parameters to connection, as shown above try [A. Pass the endpoint ID as an option](/docs/connect/connection-errors#d-specify-the-endpoint-id-in-the-password-field).
+- If using database connection parameters, as shown above, try [Workaround D. Specify the endpoint ID in the password field](/docs/connect/connection-errors#d-specify-the-endpoint-id-in-the-password-field).
 For example:

     ```text
     DB_PASSWORD=endpoint=<endpoint_id>$<password>